fogelmania/DevconTLV/README.md

 I am adding here some data I need for the DevconTLV project.
-Feel free to fork it and to add data if you, I don't know why, find it intersting.
+Feel free to fork it and to add data if you feel like.